 5. Paint the Pot

 At this point, you’re going to tie together the colors that you used in the cactus by using them to paint the pot.
-Start by using the same yellow from the flowers to paint a solid “W” shape like the one shown below:
+Start by using the same yellow from the flowers to paint two upside-down, joined triangles:

-The secret to making the pot is to work while the paint is wet.
+The secret to adding color to the pot is working while the paint is wet.
 You’ll notice that colors bloom and bleed into each other, and that’s exactly what you want!
 Don’t be afraid to add a little more yellow here, or touch of red or purple there.
-Overall, you want the pot to be fairly dark so white text will show up well over it.
+Overall, you want the pot to be fairly dark so white lettering will show up well over it.